adamnovak/gi-kubernetes-autoscaling-config/README.md

     export JOIN_ENDPOINT="$(curl http://checkip.amazonaws.com):6443"
     env | grep "^JOIN_"
     ```
+    If provisioning spot nodes, make sure to include label and/or taints in WORKER_LABEL_SPEC and/or WORKER_TAINT_SPEC, such as `node-labels: 'eks.amazonaws.com/capacityType=SPOT'` or `node-taints: 'cloud.google.com/gke-preemptible=true'"`.
 3. Pack together all the YAML files appropriate for your target AMI into a base64-encoded single-line user data blob.
 For CentOS 7, you will need to include `kubenode.centos7.cloud-config.yaml`, while for a Flatcar AMI you should not (although Flatcar's ignition may not actually understand the gzip/mime-multipart encoding or some of the cloud-config keys used).
     ```
     umask 0066